-When I use framework, I put all of the Angular, React, Backbone, Ember, Knockout, Vue, Ext, jQuery, Meteor, Express, Koa, Total, Socket.io, and so on, in the same box.
+I put all of the Angular, Vue, React, Next.js, Nuxt.js, Knockout, Ext, jQuery, Meteor, Express, Koa, Total, Socket.io, and so on, in the same box.

-Yes, I know some are quite different.
-Yes, I know some are "not really a framework, but more of a library and BTW have you seen this thread on HN?".
+Yes, I know some are quite different, and some are not really frameworks.
 But please, for the sake of this article, let's declare them equivalent in their primary purpose.

-And I believe the greatest value there is to find in JS frameworks is collaboration.
+I believe the greatest value there is to find in JS frameworks is collaboration.
 Their consistent interface and methods allow developers from, say, Canada, the US, and Brazil to understand one another and work together.

-Why I believe JS frameworks are not THAT awesome
+Cons: Why I believe JS frameworks are not THAT awesome

 Sure, frameworks are useful for small teams working on a single app.
 Yes, they'll save you some time (unless you're a refactoring addict).
 But what if you have more than one team working on more than one app?
-Do you really think all team leaders will agree on a single framework for the whole suite of apps?
-And what if a new "cool kid" framework comes around in 2017?
+Do you think all team leaders will agree on a single framework for the whole suite of apps?
+And what if a new "cool kid" framework comes around in the future?

-Problem is: the moment you settle on a framework, you impact every single upcoming engineering decision.
+The problem is: the moment you settle on a framework, you impact every single upcoming engineering decision.
 Plus, you chain your team to a technology that will probably soon be deprecated.
 This stuff blows my mind.

 For me, it brought a lot of positive stuff:

-- It helped me deliver a killer set of client features in a super short timeframe for an Ember app, without knowing jacksh*t about Ember.
+It helped me deliver a killer set of client features in a super short timeframe for an Ember app, without knowing jacksh*t about Ember.